 With version 9.4, we take our first step into the world of supply chain automation.
-Now your users can print waybills and other shipping documents using templates made with Excel, or handle them directly online.
-New widgets allow users to scan important information from Excel right off the screen of any mobile device!
+Users now can create waybills and other shipping documents directly from templates made with Excel.
+Important information from Excel can be scanned right off the screen of any mobile device.

 What happened in June 1974?
 Well, Dolly Parton released the single version of I Will Always Love You, Elton John released the Caribou album, and the first UPC barcode was scanned off a packet of Wrigley’s chewing gum at the Marsh Supermarket in Troy, Ohio.
 Since then, barcodes have revolutionized many major industries, and every day help to automate billions of business transactions around the world.

 Two new widgets in SpreadsheetConverter version 9.4 let you generate barcodes and QR codes directly in your web page, either from static content or calculated by formulas and live data in a web form.